nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 See ["interactive instructions"](#interactive-instructions).
 The work, the challenges and my conclusion are the same.

-### 3. Artificial intelligence

-I see no applicable use for AI here.
-These tools navigate users through rigidly-defined calculations.
-There should be no uncertainty, and no room for an AI to guess what to do.
-AI calculations are error-prone, difficult to test, and likely to give incorrect calculations the appearance of trustworthiness.

 ## 9. Saved content

 ### 1. Description